pycom/pycom-documentation/README.md

     $ git checkout publish
     $ git pull
     $ git checkout -b my-docs-update

 After you push your changes to your branch, go to GitHub and create two pull requests.
 So your branch is merged both to `publish` and `development-publish` branch.

-After a moment both https://docs.pycom.io and https://development.pycom.io will be updated.
+After your pull request has been reviewed and merged both https://docs.pycom.io and https://development.pycom.io will be updated.

 ![no fw api changes](static/github/nonFwChanges.jpg)

 ### Adding development firmware API changes